(Pocket-lint) - One of the biggest video technologies to appear in recent times is High Dynamic Range, otherwise known

 In order to watch Dolby Vision content you need to have the right equipment.
-The benefit of Dolby Vision TVs is that they can support HDR10 as well, but HDR10 TVs can't do Dolby Vision, so if you want the best of both worlds, Dolby Vision is the way to go.
+The benefit of Dolby Vision TVs is that they can support HDR10 as well, but HDR10 TVs can't necesarily play Dolby Vision content, so if you want the best of both worlds, Dolby Vision is the way to go.

 Originally, Dolby Vision equipment had dedicated chips inside which read the metadata and reproduced the images.
 However, as TV processors have become more advanced, it's now possible to enable Dolby Vision through a software update.
 More recently we've smartphone support arrive which is entirely software-based and Dolby Vision is on a number of tablets and laptops too.

 The following manufacturers all support Dolby Vision on a number of TV sets (not an exhaustive list):